abcxyz/abc/README.md

 #### Logging

-Use the environment variable `ABC_LOG_MODE` to configure JSON logging. logging.
+Use the environment variable `ABC_LOG_MODE` to configure JSON logging.

 The valid values for `ABC_LOG_MODE` are: